-Words on the Verge is an intersectional literary reading series featuring women & femme writers (queer, non-binary, trans) in a safe, welcoming environment.
+Words on the Verge is an intersectional literary reading series featuring women & femme writers (BIPOC,queer, non-binary, & trans women to the front!) in a safe, welcoming environment.

 Search This Blog

 Join us on January 26th as Words on the Verge host, Christine Green, takes the stage as the featured reader.
 She will hand hosting duties to local author and artist Karen Faris.
 Christine' s reader fee will be donated to charity.

 Christine Green is a freelance writer, teaching artist, and speaker in Brockport, NY.
 She currently writes a literary arts column for Rochester's (585) Magazine.
 She is also a regular contributor to 55 Plus Magazine and In Good Health.